Current Oceanbites Authors

 I'm a Ph.D. candidate in Biology at Caltech.
 I study animal regeneration across phylogeny— my interests include the evolution and development of weird animals and obscure science history.

-While I have never lived close to the ocean (Minnesota, Arizona, and now Central New York), it has always had a special place in my heart.
-I recently earned my PhD in environmental chemistry from the State University of New York College of Environmental Science and Forestry (SUNY-ESF) studying reef and coastal biogeochemistry.
+While I have never lived close to the ocean, it has always had a special place in my heart.
+I recently earned my PhD in environmental chemistry from the State University of New York College of Environmental Science and Forestry (SUNY ESF) studying reef and coastal biogeochemistry.
 I focus on the lipid and trace metal composition of settling particles and surface sediment in coastal systems, primarily studying coral reefs.
+Currently, I am a Visiting Assistant Professor at Trinity College.
 When not diving or in the lab you can find me hiking with my dogs, reading, cross stitching, or just enjoying a good cup of tea!

 I am a PhD student in chemical oceanography at University of Washington.
 I am studying how different forms of metals in the ocean are shaping microbial communities in the North Pacific Ocean.
 When not working, I like going for a walk, visiting farmers' markets and playing keyboard.

-I am a PhD student at the University of Rhode Island, currently studying the harmful algal bloom genus, Pseudo-nitzschia, to resolve questions around how they produce toxins under various environmental conditions.
-My research interests include phytoplankton diversity, algae-bacteria interactions, polar ecology, and climate change.
+I am a masters student at the University of Rhode Island, studying the ecology of the harmful algal bloom genus, Pseudo-nitzschia.
+My work is interdisciplinary and revolves around coastal health, water quality, and public engagement with science.
 In my free time I enjoy doing crafts, writing, cooking, and exploring the outdoors on my feet or a pair of skis.

 I'm an MSc student in marine biology at the University of Hawaiʻi at Mānoa.
 I conduct research through the Johansen Fish Resilience Lab at the Hawaiʻi Institute of Marine Biology.
 I'm currently studying the effects of sedimentation on the foraging behavior of herbivorous coral reef fish.
 Before grad school, I got a double BS in environmental geology and environmental studies at Tufts University before working at a shark research lab in the Bahamas.
 In my free time, you can find me climbing, running, or reading at the beach.